All your questions (and our answers) concerning the coronavirus

 Can I have sex with other people than my partner?

-No. To prevent the spread of the coronavirus, everyone is called upon to limit social contacts as much as possible and to keep 1.5 meters distance.
+To prevent the spread of the coronavirus, everyone is called upon to keep 1.5 meters distance.
 This also applies to sexual contacts.
 Do you still want to have sex?
 Than first read about how to minimise the risk of coronavirus as much as possible.

 I have trouble not having sex for a while.
 What can I do?